Norwegian Cruise Line (NCLH)

 Inbound Investments

-- Invesco Ltd. also increased its holdings in Q1 2025 by 22.7%, purchasing over 2 million additional shares, making their total investment worth around $217 million.
+- Also in Q1 2025, Invesco Ltd. increased its holdings by 22.7%, purchasing over 2 million additional shares, making their total investment worth around $217 million.

 Capital Expenditures

-- Capital expenditures for Norwegian Cruise Line peaked in December 2023 at $2.75 billion, and averaged $1.489 billion from fiscal years ending December 2020 to 2024.
+- Capital expenditures averaged $1.489 billion for the fiscal years ending December 2020 to 2024.

 Latest Trefis Analyses